 My mom also bought a U.S.A. map and mounted it to cardboard, and my family members kept track of our travels with push pins.

 Tons of RVers use a Decal Sticker Map of the US to fill in as they travel to each state.
 The scratch off maps are also becoming extremely popular and they look really great!
-There are so many cool Maps out there today, I will link to some fun options below.
+There are so many cool maps out there today.
+Here are just a couple unique options:

 3. POSTCARD WALL